 This map appeared in Strike-to-Stun #6.
 Unlike that map, this one is scanned at 300 dpi so that it will look better when printed.
 The Key to this map can be found in the Article site.

-Developed for the 2018-2019 campaign I'm running, this map of the small Stirland town (large village?) of Marburg in northeastern Stirland includes a key for some of the locations therein.
+Developed for the 2018-2020 campaign I'm running, this map of the small Stirland town (large village?) of Marburg in northeastern Stirland includes a key for some of the locations therein.
+This map will be included in the forthcoming Hundsheimer Wald guidebook.

-This map was developed for the Pfeildorf spurcebook.
+This map was developed for the Pfeildorf sourcebook.
 This version does not include numbers or letters to designate location descriptions.
 The detailed map and key appears in the Pfeildorf sourcebook.

 County of Gagern